Hooked Rag Rugs and Punchneedle

 I’d been rag rug hooking for some time, but living in London (bit of a rag rug wasteland!)
 I wasn’t meeting other rag ruggers and was feeling rather isolated.
 So in desperation I decided to have a go at starting a London group.

 The group began in 2011 with 6 people; some experienced rag ruggers, and some novices, but all enthusiastic and keen to meet up regularly.
-Over six years later we have a thriving group, though more of a mixed textiles group rather than solely rag-rugging, meeting every month in Clerkenwell and with our own blog:
+Over seven years later we have a thriving group, though more of a mixed textiles group rather than solely rag-rugging, meeting every month in Islington and with our own blog: